MSP-1 Specification

 3. Required fields

-- id — a stable revision identifier.
+- id — stable identifier for the revision event.

 Recommended fields include: